atsoy/dokku-pg-plugin/README.md

        Database: 'db'
        Public port: 49187
 ```
-- `</mnt/foo>` - optional mount point for your `/opt/postgresql` folder inside container.
+- `</mnt/foo>` - optional local mount point for your `/opt/postgresql` folder inside container.
 (You have to create your mount point folder before).
 - without `<mount point>` it will use standard path `/var/lib/docker/vfs/dir/%container_id%`